• Skip to primary navigation

 (Laughter)

-Like my challenging workouts, meal plans, my journey to heal my body after an injury.
-And guess what happened? started to write me.
-And then, out of the blue, the first time in my entire career, a male magazine called me, and they said they wanted to honor as one of their game-changers.
+Like my challenging workouts, my meal plans, my to heal my body after an injury.
+And guess happened?
+Men started to write me.
+And then, out of the blue, the first time in my entire career, a male fitness magazine called me, and they said wanted to honor me as one of their game-changers.

 (Laughter)

-Was that really game-changing?
-Or is it conforming?
+Was that really game-changing? is it just conforming?
 And see, that’s the problem.
-It’s totally cool for men to follow me when talk about guy stuff and I conform to gender norms. if I talk about how much I love my wife or my daughter my 10-day-old son, how I believe that marriage is challenging beautiful, or how as a man I struggle with body dysmorphia, or if promote gender equality, then only the women show up. are the men?
+It’s totally for men to follow me when I talk about guy stuff and I conform to gender norms. if I talk about how much I love my wife my daughter or my 10-day-old son, how I believe that marriage is challenging beautiful, or how as a man I struggle with body dysmorphia, or if I promote equality, then only the women show up.
+Where are men?
 So men, men, men, men!

 (Applause)

 I understand.
-Growing up, we to challenge each other.
-We’ve got to be the toughest, the strongest, bravest men that we can be.
-And for many of us, included, our identities are wrapped up in whether or not at the end of the day feel like we’re man enough.
-But I’ve got a challenge for the guys, because men love challenges.
+Growing up, tend to challenge each other.
+We’ve got to be the toughest, the strongest, the bravest men that can be.
+And for many of us, myself included, identities are wrapped up in whether or not at the end of the day we feel like we’re enough.
+But I’ve got a challenge for all the guys, because love challenges.

 (Laughter)